Side-by-side crime statistics from official UK Police data.

 Above national average

-St Helens recorded substantially more crime than Appleton in February 2026 — 324 incidents compared to 50, a 6.5x difference.
-The crime profiles diverge meaningfully: Appleton sees higher rates of Criminal damage & arson (6) and Robbery (3), while St Helens has more Shoplifting (42) and Anti-social behaviour (32).
+St Helens recorded substantially more crime than Appleton in April 2026 — 318 incidents compared to 62, a 5.1x difference.
+The crime profiles diverge meaningfully: Appleton sees higher rates of Criminal damage & arson (10), while St Helens has more Anti-social behaviour (33).
 Appleton is below the national average while St Helens is above, making Appleton the safer choice on this measure.

 Full reports cover 24 months of trends, ward breakdowns, outcome rates, and a detailed safety score — from £4.99.

 The main difference lies in crime type.
-In February 2026, Appleton saw higher rates of Criminal damage & arson and Robbery while St Helens had more Shoplifting and Anti-social behaviour.
-Overall, Appleton recorded fewer total crimes (50 vs 324).
+In April 2026, Appleton saw higher rates of Criminal damage & arson while St Helens had more Anti-social behaviour.
+Overall, Appleton recorded fewer total crimes (62 vs 318).